hyraiq/tokenizer/readme.md

 # Tailwind-friendly token resolver for semantic tokens

-Given a set of global tokens"
+Given a set of global tokens, this package provides a function that resolves "semantic token" to their values - see below example.

 ```javascript
 // colors.js